ericalandouglas/comp20-edouglas/jobs/README.txt

 Eric Douglas
-Comp 20 Lab 7
+Comp 20 Lab 8
-2/14/2013
+2/27/2013

+I use AJAX properly to request a JSON object from another web page.
-I have displayed correctly all companies offering positions in the correct format on my html page.
+I display correctly all companies offering positions in the correct format on my html page if the JSON object request is successful.

-I collaborated with no one on this assignment.
+I display an error message on the screen if the request for the JSON object is unsuccessful.

+I received help from Trevor John to complete this lab.

 This assignment took me 30 mins to complete.